Rena Finder: Schindler's List Survivor and Facing History and Ourselves Resource Speaker

 –Rena Finder, Schindler’s List Survivor

-Rena Ferber Finder was born in Kracow, Poland in 1929 and grew up in a middle class neighborhood.
-Although antisemitism pervaded Kracow, Rena had a comfortable childhood surrounded by loving family and friends.
+Rena Ferber Finder was born in Krakow, Poland, in 1929 and grew up in a middle class neighborhood.
+Although antisemitism pervaded Krakow, Finder, who speaks regularly with Facing History and Ourselves students and teachers, had a comfortable childhood surrounded by loving family and friends.

-From Rena’s perspective, the most hopeful ray of light was Emalia, an enamel kitchenware and ammunition factory owned by the German Christian industrialist Oskar Schindler.
-Unlike other industrialists such as the managers of Krupp and I.G.
-Farben, who took advantage of slave labor in the SS camps and mistreated their workers, Schindler did everything in his power to provide his Jews with sufficient food and accommodations.
-Rena and her mother had an influential relative on the Jewish Council, who had them enumerated on Schindler’s list.
-Thus for six months they had the good fortune of being Schindlerfrauen, women working at Emalia under far more humane conditions than those in other workshops at Plaszow.
+For Finder, hope came in the form of Emalia, an enamel kitchenware and ammunition factory owned by the German industrialist Oskar Schindler.
+Unlike other businessmen, such as the managers of Krupp and I.G.
+Farben, Schindler did not take advantage of slave labor in the SS camps or mistreat his workers.
+Instead Schindler, a non-Jew, did everything in his power to provide the Jews that labored in his factory with sufficient food and accommodations.
+With the help of a relative, Finder and her mother went to work at the factory and for six months had the good fortune of being Schindlerfrauen, women working at Emalia under far more humane conditions than those in other workshops at Plaszow.

 Aware of what would happen if his laborers moved to Auschwitz, Schindler negotiated with the SS and was able to relocate his factory to Brunnlitz, Czechoslovakia.
 He wrote out a list, which became known as Schindler’s List, with the names of former workers who should be kept off the trains headed to Auschwitz.
 Finder’s name was on the list and, along with her mother and thousands of other Jews, she traveled to Brunnlitz to work at Schindler’s new plant.

 After the Russians liberated Brunnlitz in May, 1945, Finder and her mother went to live in a displaced persons camp.
 The following year, Finder married, and in 1948 she and her husband, Mark, received visas to move to theUnited States.